Aussiedroid/AD-EDWarthogEnhancedScript/Warthog Script/Readme.md

 ### UserDTPinkyKeyBind [Value Variable] ###
 - Define what you want to map to the "Double Tap" feature on the Joystick Pinky Trigger.
 Squeeze trigger twice quickly to activate.
 Single press remains the Pinky Modifier key.
 Choose something you would frequently use or would like easy access to.

-- **From 3.3.0, the default action for the Double Tap is SwitchHUDMode.
-If you choose to change this to something else, then SwitchHUDMode will need to be mapped elsewhere to use Analysis Mode.**
+- **From 3.3.0, the default action for the Double Tap is 'SwitchHUDMode'.
+If you choose to change this to something else, then 'SwitchHUDMode' will need to be mapped elsewhere to use Analysis Mode.**

 - You can choose any standard key to map to the Double Tap.
 Some suggestions below (or your own choice from the EDKeyMap file!):